puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 #### Add script

-In the following snippet it is possible to see how to create a script in the frinx-test YANG file with using 'tailf-common.yang'.
-Here it is not needed to import 'frinx-callpoint@2022-06-22.yang' extension.
-Script consists of:
+The following snippet shows how to create a script in the frinx-test YANG file using 'tailf-common.yang'.
+It is not necessary to import the 'frinx-callpoint@2022-06-22.yang' extension.
+The script consists of:

-1. script name defined by 'tailf:action'.
+1. Script name defined by 'tailf:action'.
-2. path to the script defined by 'tailf:exec'.
+2. Path to the script defined by 'tailf:exec'.
-3. arguments of the script that is defined by 'tailf:exec'.
+3. Arguments of the script defined by 'tailf:exec'.

-Arguments can be dynamic (user can pass value to them) or static (flags).
-The following conventions must be followed when creating arguments:
+Arguments can be dynamic (i.e., the user can pass values to them) or static (flags).
+Arguments should be created following these conventions:

-1. Each argument has to contain name (e.g. -n, -j).
+1. Each argument must contain a name (e.g. -n, -j).
-2. Dynamic argument must be closed in the '$(...)'.
-E.g. '$(name)'.
+2. Dynamic arguments must be enclosed in '$(...)'.
+For example, '$(name)'.
-3. Flags are simple words without white spaces.
-E.g. VIP, UPPER, upper, ...
+3. Flags are simple words without whitespace.
+For example, VIP, UPPER, upper.

 ``` example of using of the frinx-callpoint@2022-06-22.yang in YANG file
 module frinx-test {